milanwiedemann/suddengains/README.md

 ## Installation

-Version 0.1.0 of the suddengains package is available on [CRAN](https://CRAN.R-project.org/package=suddengains):
+The current stable version of the `suddengains` package is available on [CRAN](https://CRAN.R-project.org/package=suddengains):

 ```r
 install.packages("suddengains")